jjvanzon/Circular-Language-Spec-Plans/done/2010-02-0---interfaces-spec/2010-02-1-interfaces-spec-strategy.md

 ### Future

-You should not plan to do yet another *New Computer Language Functional Design* project.
+You should not plan to do yet another *Encircle Language Spec* project.
 Do not plan this ahead too much.
 You should focus on your studies.
 But I may keep it as a hobby if I put your studies first.